Industrial and organizational psychology: Team task design

 A fundamental question in team task design is whether or not a task is even appropriate for a team.
 Those tasks that require predominantly independent work are best left to individuals, and team tasks should include those tasks that consist primarily of interdependent work.
 When a given task is appropriate for a team, task design can play a key role in team effectiveness.

 Job characteristic theory identifies core job dimensions that affect motivation, satisfaction, performance, etc. These dimensions include skill variety, task identity, task significance, autonomy and feedback.
 The dimensions map well to the team environment.
 Individual contributors who perform team tasks that are challenging, interesting, and engaging are more likely to be motivated to exert greater effort and perform better than team members who are working on tasks that lack those characteristics.

 Organizational resources

 Organizational support systems affect the team effectiveness and provide resources for teams operating in the multi-team environment.
 During the chartering of new teams, organizational enabling resources are first identified.
 Examples of enabling resources include facilities, equipment, information, training, and leadership.
 Team-specific resources (e.g., budgetary resources, human resources) are typically made available.
 Team-specific human resources represent the individual contributors who are selected to be team members.
 Intra-team processes (e.g., task design, task assignment) involve these team-specific resources.
 Teams also function in dynamic multi-team environments.
 Teams often must respond to shifting organizational contingencies.
-Contingencies affecting teams include constraints arising from conditions in which organizational resources are not exclusively earmarked for certain teams.
-When resources are scarce, they must be shared by multiple teams.